Selashap/Skeleton-pose-estimation---Project-by-Sela-Shapira/README.md

 This is the github repository for the third assignment in the course advanced robotics at middlesex university.
 In this repository I uploaded all the related files for this assignment.
-This repository contains the following things: Demonstration Video.
+This repository contains the following things:

+Demonstration Video.

 Report.

+Dataset.

 Training model for Machine Learning.

 Programs.

 Demonstration Video:
 The demonstration video is attached as a link to the YouTube video under the folder named: "Demonstration Video"

 Report:
-the report is attached here in the repository as a PDF file named: "Human pose Estimation report - Sela Shapira M00956836"
+The report is attached here in the repository as a PDF file named: "Human pose Estimation report - Sela Shapira M00956836"

+Dateset:
+I uploaded the dataset for training the model, the dataset called:"pictures_for_data"

+Training model:
+I aded to this repository the Machine Learning model called: "pose_recog_model.pkl"

 Programs:
 in this repository I uploaed 7 program files which are as follows: